Helping Public Speaking Students with Anxiety

 Helping public speaking students with anxiety can be done!

-Working with public speaking students in a variety of areas can address nerves and prevent the running from the classroom.
+Working with learners in a variety of areas can address nerves and prevent the running from the classroom.
 (I’ve had that happen.)
-With a small bit of planning, we secondary teachers can help our students with speech anxiety .
-Here are four ways for helping public speaking students with anxiety.
+With a small bit of planning, we secondary teachers can help our students with speech anxiety.

 Focus on presenting, not reading

-Third, to counteract the belief that giving a speech is reading an outline, I read students a presentation about engaging their audience.
-The lesson I’m teaching is in complete contrast to my delivery.
+Third, to counteract the belief that giving a speech is reading an outline, I read (yes, read) students a presentation about engaging their audience.
+The presentation is goofy, but giving a terrible presentation to classes is a powerful tool in starting conversations.
+Plus, the lesson you’ll teach is in complete contrast to the delivery.
 It’s terrible!
-By performing such an awful speech, students are able to laugh and understand my point.

 Think on your feet

 Additionally, I work on impromptu speaking throughout the year to show students that speaking extemporaneous additions can help a delivery.
 No matter your subject material, students should be able to respond coherently and clearly.
 Public speaking with students will naturally include impromptu speaking.
 (Download those activities for free.)
 Cut the slips of paper and ask students to draw a topic.
-Students should realize that most speaking in real life is a version of impromptu speaking.
+Learners should realize that most speaking in real life is a version of impromptu speaking.

 Analyze audience

 What I specifically like about this activity is that students experience the power of words.
 Writing is powerful, and presenting is powerful, but can only verbal communication be powerful?
 Yes!
-Students must strive to make the most of their radio commercial so that every word matters.
+Speakers must strive to make the most of their radio commercial so that every word matters.

 Practice, practice

-Sometimes, I believe my high school students think that professional authors sit and write a book, no mistakes!
+Sometimes, I believe my classes think that professional authors sit and write a book, no mistakes!
 No rewriters!
-Similarly, my secondary students think that performers simply walk on stage and win awards.

 For practice sessions, I provide myself for a one-on-one resource.
 I set a timer and tell the student to ask whatever they want.
 Often, they want reassurance that a topic is organized or that they don’t sound dumb.
 (They don’t; they’re just nervous.)